stantonik/navigo-maze/README.md

 # Navigo-Maze
-> Navigo-Maze is a puzzle adventure game set in Paris, where you must navigate the city's maze-like streets and Métro system without a Navigo pass.
+> Navigo-Maze is a obstacle-adventure game set in Paris, where you must navigate the city's streets while avoiding the cyclists.

 ## Table of Contents
 - [Synopsis](#synopsis)